thinktandem/thinktandem.io/src/content/articles/migrating-og-to-drupal8-group.md

 As you can see, I am basically grabbing the title, and then slugifying it into a url.  this way we have a new alias based off our title.
 Having an alias for a group is different than Organic Groups because every Group has its own landing page basically.
 When you view a Group, there are multiple actions that can be taken, like viewing the nodes and users.
 This is the all encompassing feature I mentioned earlier.

-So now that we have the mechanism to import the Organic Groups, now we need to setup our YAML file to handle the actual migration of the groups.
+So now that we have the mechanism to import the Organic Groups, now we need to setup our YAML files to handle the actual migration of the groups.

 ```yaml
 langcode: en